 So while I’m using the phrase ethical fashion here, I’ll be considering how ARKET measures up to all three…

 So, Who Is ARKET?

 ARKET is a relatively new fashion brand, starting on London’s Regent Street in August 2017 and online.
-The prime real estate was easily snapped up because ARKET is one branch of the H&M Group empire.
+The prime real estate was easily snapped up because ARKET is one brand in the H&M empire.
 Over the last year, they have quietly popped up across Europe and the UK too – now calling the Birmingham’s Bullring, Kent’s Bluewater Shopping Centre, Liverpool’s Paradise Street, and Stratford’s Westfield Centre home.

 Let’s make it clear: I’m not one to sniff at an ethical arm of a not-so-ethical business.
 Burt’s Bees is a similar situation, and I’d rather big businesses see how there truly is a demand for ethical business and invest in better practices, than ignore it altogether.